 Prepare for Sensory Overload!
-The 2015 Epcot International Flower & Garden Festival is here and we’ve got tips and strategies to make sure you enjoy everything there is to taste, touch, see, hear, and smell!
+Spring is coming which means the Epcot International Flower & Garden Festival is on its way.
+We’ve got tips and strategies to make sure you enjoy everything there is to taste, touch, see, hear, and smell!

 We’ve been to Epcot during the International Flower & Garden Festival a number of times, and it is one of the best times of the year to experience Epcot.
 Once you’ve seen Epcot with its gardens in full bloom and the amazing topiary displays, it will truly spoil you and visiting Epcot at other times of the year will seem a little lacking.